New Mobile App Helps Sex Offenders Stay Away from Designated Safety Zones

 Avoiding Areas Where Children Congregate: Sex Offender Safety Zones

-In most states, sex offenders aren’t allowed to loiter within a certain number of feet (often 1000 feet) of a school, daycare, playground or park – anywhere children tend to congregate.
-Sex offenders can travel within those areas, but they cannot loiter, hang around or even sleep on a bench.
+In most states, sex offenders aren’t allowed to loiter within a certain number of feet (often 1000 feet) of a school, daycare, playground, or park – anywhere children tend to congregate.
+Sex offenders can travel within those areas but cannot loiter, hang around, or even sleep on a bench.
 If the police find a registered sex offender loitering within the distance set by local laws, they will immediately arrest the individual.
-The arrest is considered a violation of probation and the individual may be sent back to jail.
+The arrest is considered a probation violation, and the individual may be sent back to jail.

 The problem for sex offenders is – they don’t always know when they are within the “child safety zone” or exclusion zone.
-They may be unknowingly violating the law, putting themselves and the community in danger.
+They may unknowingly violate the law, putting themselves and the community in danger.

 New Mobile App: SO Zones

-The mobile app uses a phone’s real-time GPS tracking capability and a database of more than 200,000 schools, daycares, and parks across the country.
+The mobile app uses a phone’s real-time GPS tracking capability and a nationwide database of more than 200,000 schools, daycares, and parks.
 Whenever the phone is within a certain number of feet of one of those locations, the phone gives an audible alert and vibrates.
-The app takes into account local laws on required distances so it helps keep you safe no matter where you are.
+The app considers local laws on required distances, so it helps keep you safe no matter where you are.

 Mobile App Features

-The application is relatively new, but already has an impressive array of useful features:
+The application is relatively new but already has an impressive array of valuable features:

-- Real-time Map Location Display – The app leverages Google Maps to pinpoint your exact location on a map, in real-time.
+- Real-time Map Location Display – The app leverages Google Maps to pinpoint and show your exact location on a map in real time.

-- Database of Safety Zones – The app has a database of more than 200,000 schools, daycares, playgrounds, parks, and more.
+- Database of Safety Zones – The app has more than 200,000 schools, daycares, playgrounds, parks, and more in its database.

-- Real-Time Alert Notifications – When you’re near, or within, a SO safety zone, the app notifies you with both sound and vibration, The app notifies the user with sound and vibration alerts when in the proximity of a safety zone.
+- Real-Time Alert Notifications – When you’re near or within a SO safety zone, the app notifies you with sound and vibration; the app notifies the user with sound and vibration alerts when in the proximity of a safety zone.

 - Compatible With Most Devices – Designed to work with all major devices

-- Additional Resources – In addition to its handy alert functionality, the app has helpful information on local treatment centers, lawyers and more.
+- Additional Resources – Besides its handy alert functionality, the app has helpful information on local treatment centers, lawyers, and more.

-- Secure Platform – The does not collect, track or store information on any of its users.
+- Secure Platform – The platform does not collect, track, or store user information.